MLXXXp/Arduboy2/README.md

 - *bootLogoText()* can be used in place *bootLogo()* in the case where the sketch uses text functions.
 It renders the logo as text instead of as a bitmap (so doesn't look as good).
 - *safeMode()* can be used in place of *flashlight()* for cases where it's needed to allow uploading a new sketch when the bootloader "magic key" problem is an issue.
 It only lights the red RGB LED, so you don't get the bright light that is the primary purpose of *flashlight()*.

+#### Eliminate the USB stack code

+**Warning:** Although this will free up a fair amount of code and some RAM space, without an active USB interface uploader programs will be unable to automatically force a reset to invoke the bootloader.
+This means the user will have to manually initiate a reset in order to upload a new sketch.
+This can be an inconvenience or even frustrating for a user, due to the fact that timing the sequence can sometimes be tricky.
+Therefore, using this technique should be considered as a last resort.
+If it is used, the sketch documentation should state clearly what will be involved to upload a new sketch.

+The *ARDUBOY_NO_USB* macro is used to eliminate the USB code.
+The *exitToBootloader()* function is available to make it easier for a user to invoke the bootloader.
+For more details, see the documentation provided for these.

 ----------

 ## What's different from Arduboy library V1.1